markusressel/keel/README.md

 - API
     - While the REST API of the original project is still there, it might be extended in the future.
+    - Since I do not intend to support a ton of external services like Slack or Discord, this API is the main way to interact with Keel and come up with your own service to provide bots and notifications.
+If you would like to create such a service, take a look at the [keel-telegram-bot](https://github.com/markusressel/keel-telegram-bot) project.

 ### Removed Features